apeden/brownieSorter/index.rst

-This is a project to create a module that sorts people (in this case brownies) into groups according to friendships as declared in a text (.txt0) file.
+This is a project to create a module that sorts people (in this case brownies) into groups according to friendships as declared in a text (.txt) file.
 Brownies names followed by a comma and then comma separated names of the friends of the said brownie are entered into the text file: e.g::